thanhbinh91/thanhbinh91/README.md

 - 👀 I’m interested in Control of Autonomous Vehicles, Intelligent Control.
 - 🌱 I’m currently learning Machine Learning and its applications on Data-driven Control
 - 💞️ I’m looking to collaborate on flight Experiments of UAVs.
-- 📫 How to reach me thanhbinh91@sejong.ac.kr
+- 📫 How to reach me binh.nguyen@tamucc.edu.vn
 <!---
 thanhbinh91/thanhbinh91 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.